message/iata/AE.md

 7. Residents of United Arab Emirates with a Golden Residence Card or a residency visa returning to Dubai (DXB) must have a GDRFA approval obtained before departure at <a href="https://smart.gdrfad.gov.ae/Smart_OTCServicesPortal/ReturnPermitServiceForm.aspx">https://smart.gdrfad.gov.ae/Smart_OTCServicesPortal/ReturnPermitServiceForm.aspx</a> .
 8. Residents of United Arab Emirates must have an ICA approval obtained at <a href="https://uaeentry.ica.gov.ae">https://uaeentry.ica.gov.ae</a> before departure.
 - This does not apply to passengers returning to Dubai (DXB).
 9. Passengers entering or transiting through United Arab Emirates who in the past 14 days have been in Bangladesh, Congo (Dem.
-Rep.), India, Nepal, Pakistan, Sri Lanka, Uganda, Viet Nam or Zambia must have a printed negative COVID-19 PCR test taken at most 48 hours before arrival.
+Rep.), India, Liberia, Namibia, Nepal, Pakistan, Sierra Leone, Sri Lanka, Uganda, Viet Nam or Zambia must have a printed negative COVID-19 PCR test taken at most 48 hours before arrival.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities.
 10. Passengers entering Dubai (DXB) or Al Maktoum (DWC) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers arriving from Bangladesh, Congo (Dem.
-Rep.), Egypt, Ethiopia, India, Lebanon, Nepal, Nigeria, Pakistan, Sri Lanka, Sudan, Uganda, Viet Nam or Zambia;
+Rep.), Egypt, Ethiopia, India, Lebanon, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, Sri Lanka, Sudan, Uganda, Viet Nam or Zambia;
 - passengers younger than 12 years;
 - passengers with disabilities.
 11. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Egypt, Ethiopia, Lebanon or Sudan must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must have a QR code.